-- 1) Dominance – hunter eyes show that you are in control and not afraid to take charge.
+Hunter eyes show that you are in control and not afraid to take charge.

 It shows that you are a secure and stable person who can be relied on.

 It shows that you can protect and provide for your partner, which is an attractive trait.

-- 4) Upward Compact – hunter Eyes have an upward compact, which gives them a focused and piercing look that is intimidating.
+Hunter Eyes have an upward compact, which gives them a focused and piercing look that is intimidating.